 Since 2009, we have obtained several loans from China Construction Bank as follows.
-Pursuant to a RMB800 million (\$132.2 million) five year term loan agreement entered into in January 2009 with China Construction Bank, we obtained four long-term loans in the amount of RMB450 million (\$74.3 million) in January 2009, RMB150 million (\$24.8 million) in June 2009, RMB190 million (\$31.4 million) in June 2009 and RMB10 million (\$1.7 million) in June 2009.
-We repaid the loans based on the agreed repayment schedule and repaid the final amount in December 2013.
+Pursuant to a RMB800 million five year term loan agreement entered into in January 2009 with China Construction Bank, we obtained four long-term loans in the amounts of RMB450 million in January 2009, RMB150 million in June 2009, RMB190 million in June 2009 and RMB10 million in June 2009.
+We repaid the loans based on the agreed repayment schedule, except for the last payment which China Construction Bank agreed to extend for 24 months until December 31, 2015.
+As of December 31, 2014, the outstanding amount of such loan was RMB117.2 million (\$18.9 million), which is expected to be repaid by the end of 2015.
 These loans were used to finance the construction of our polysilicon production facility in Meishan, Sichuan Province.
-In October 2011, we obtained a long-term loan of RMB150 million (\$24.8 million), which was repaid in October 2013.
-In November 2011, we obtained another long-term loan of RMB50 million (\$8.3 million), which was repaid in November 2013.
-In April 2012, we obtained a long-term loan of RMB30 million (\$5.0 million), which was repaid in April 2014.